José María del Mar: Education and personal life

 Joe finished his secondary education at Colegio de San Carlos and then studied and finished his Bachelor of Laws in Escuela de Derecho (School of Duties) which would later be named Manila Law College.

-With his sister Feliciana del Mar-Florido, joined the stage plays of Buenaventura as Artistas (Actors & Actresses) during his younger days.
+With his aunt Feliciana del Mar-Florido, joined the stage plays of Buenaventura as Artistas (Actors & Actresses) during his younger days.
 He was also a judge for Spanish oratorical contests in Cebu.

 He married Rosario Chiong Veloso, the first cousin of Sergio “Serging” Osmeña Jr. He was also a close friend of Serging's father Don Sergio, because of their friendship he became a member of the planning committee for the arrival activities of Don Sergio Osmeña in 1921, they were also group mates in the Cebu Association of Manila in 1920.

 Del Mar and Rosario raised successful children.
 One of them is former North District Representative, Congressman and Deputy House Speaker Raul del Mar.
 Others include Jose del Mar (Businessman), and Dr. Mariano del Mar (Medical doctor).

 Del Mar is the son of Mariano del Mar (teacher and school owner) and Juanita Lasala, a Spanish mestiza and sister of Sor.
 Apolonia Lasala, the 1st Sister Superior of Colegio de la Inmaculada Concepción (CIC).

 J.M. del Mar Street, which runs through Cebu IT Park, is named after him for his contributions to Cebu.

 Information taken from the manuscript records of Dr. Michael Cullinane, associate director of Southeast Asian Studies at the University of Wisconsin.